intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 --- abstract

-Path signals are messages seen by on-path elements examining transport protocols.
+Path signals are messages to or from on-path elements examining transport protocols.
 Current preference for good protocol design indicates desire for constructing explict rather than implicit signals to carry information.
 For instance, the ability of various middleboxes to read